CrisMcode111/CrisMcode111/README.md

-# ✨ Cristina M.
+# Cristina M.
 ### AI Creator • Raw Pastry Artisan • Lifelong Explorer of Nature, Textures & Human Stories

-Hi, I’m Cristina — a woman who believes that **technology and culinary art can heal, transform, and open new worlds.**
-My identity doesn’t fit into just one box — and that’s exactly where my creativity comes alive.

-By day, I study **AI, data, LLMs and computational creativity**.
-By night, I teach women how to create **raw sweet and savory recipes** that reconnect them with joy, intuition, and simplicity.

-Between these two universes, I discovered my mission:
-**to build an AI capable of understanding textures, ingredients, and flavor logic — a digital sous-chef for the raw world.**
+Hi, I’m Cristina — working at the intersection of applied AI, food systems, and creative technology.

+I explore how AI can reason about textures, ingredients, and transformation, with a focus on raw, plant-based cuisine and sustainable systems.

 ---

-# 🌿 About Me
+# About Me

 I’m passionate about **permaculture, wild edible plants and nature’s intelligence**,
 and I’m endlessly fascinated by how **food, emotions, and creativity intertwine**.